Amazastrophic/ubuild-jekyll/index.md

 - template: detail-content
   block: text-1
   headline: All derivatives add value to the original- @Vincent_Van_Dough
-  content: <p><a href="https://github.com/Amazastrophic/Meme-Metaverses" title="">Currently
+  content: <p><a href="https://github.com/Amazastrophic/Meme-Metaverses" title="">Two
-    we are building one-off meme metaverses</a> that are public domain focused, with a private Github going public for everyone when a special NFT is sold.
+    person studio Amazastrophic, is building one-off meme metaverses</a> that are public domain focused, with a private Github going public for everyone when a special NFT is sold.
 If you keep scrolling you can learn about the metaverse we have released so far!</p>
 - template: hero-banner-w-image
   block: hero-2
   cta: